What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Complex PTSD and Developmental Trauma

-High-Achieving Individuals
+High-Achieving Folks

 Anyone Feeling Disconnected from Their Body

 Somatic therapy supports anyone seeking to rebuild their relationship with bodily sensations, emotions, and physical presence, regardless of trauma history.
+It’s a way to come home to the wisdom in your body.

 Somatic Therapy and Complementary Modalities